glennj/exercism.io/kotlin/diamond/README.md

 # Diamond

+Welcome to Diamond on Exercism's Kotlin Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 The diamond kata takes as its input a letter, and outputs it in a diamond shape.
 Given a letter, it prints a diamond starting with 'A', with the supplied letter at the widest point.